vyjith/Managing-Secrets-in-Ansible-using-the-AWS-secret-Manager/README.md

 ```

-Alternatively, you can create this manually through the [AWS secre manager console](https://ap-south-1.console.aws.amazon.com/secretsmanager/home)
+Alternatively, you can create this manually through the [AWS secret manager console](https://ap-south-1.console.aws.amazon.com/secretsmanager/home)

 ## Create a retrive-secrets.sh file with the following content